merteldem1r/OpenCV-Bootcamp/README.md

 - **Course**: [OpenCV University](https://opencv.org/university/)
 - **Implemented by**: [Mert Eldemir](https://github.com/merteldem1r)

-**NOTE**: To manipulate code install the respective images and documents.
-On each Moduel foldolder run the `download_assets.py` script
+**NOTE**: To manipulate code and see the results first download the respective images and documents.
+On each moduel folder run the `download_assets.py` script

 ### Module 1: Getting Started With Images